Quiri/make-tutorial/README.md

 To run the Virtual Machines you need
   1. [Virtual Box](https://www.virtualbox.org/wiki/Linux_Downloads) (Tested on version 4.3.10)
   2. [Vagrant](https://www.vagrantup.com/downloads.html) (Tested on version 1.7.2)
+  3. Make sure you virtualization is enabled in you BIOS (usually it is, but if you get an error, this might be a reason)

 Make sure your **make** is compatible with GNU make (which is usually the case on Debian).